-A one light setup is simple yet effective, and apparently, easy to do as JP Morgan from the Slanted Lens explains it.
-He starts off by saying that “everything in the world is a ball, a cube or a cylinder”.
+A one light setup is simple yet effective—and apparently, easy to do, as Jay P Morgan from The Slanted Lens explains it.
+He starts off by saying that “everything in the world is a ball, a cube or a cylinder.”
 A key light is used to highlight across the face, leaving a shadow line which drops into a deeper shadow.
 The core is the area that transitions from fill shadow to highlight.
 He used a fill card to fill in the shadow side without obliterating the core transition to the front:

 Morgan chose to shoot video with a Canon EOS 1D-C and lifted stills off of that.
 Here are some of the results:

 A one light setup allowed his model to go from a Rembrandt to a butterfly into a split light thanks to a Dynalight 1600 Pack + Head and a medium Photoflex softbox as a key light.

 Morgan also mentions how they used this textured fabric in their second setup.
 By positioning it closer to the camera, he achieved a soft focus effect.

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: